scribe-security/docs/docs/gensbomcli.md

 sidebar_position: 5
 ---

-# How to generate an SBOM using our CLI
+# How to generate an SBOM from CLI

 Scribe's *gensbom* CLI tool generates an SBOM for docker images and OCI images.
-You can call *gensbom* from your CI pipeline after the build stage, or run it from a bash shell and point it to an image in your registry.
+You can call *gensbom* from your CI pipeline after the build stage, or run it from a bash shell and point it to an image in your registry..

 *gensbom* runs on Mac or Linux.